wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RFC5789}} to the WHIP session URL, with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
 When used for trickle ICE, the body of this PATCH message will contain the new gathered set of ICE candidates and when used for ICE restarts, it will also contain the new ICE ufrag/pwd pair as defined in {{!RFC8838}} Section 5.4.

-If the HTTP POST to the WHIP session has a content type different than "application/trickle-ice-sdpfrag", the WHIP session MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
-If the SDP fragment is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.
+If the HTTP PATCH to the WHIP session has a content type different than "application/trickle-ice-sdpfrag", the WHIP session MUST reject the HTTP PATCH request with a "415 Unsupported Media Type" error response.
+If the SDP fragment is malformed, the WHIP session MUST reject the HTTP PATCH with a "400 Bad Request" error response.

 If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" response for the HTTP PATCH requests that are not supported as per {{!RFC9110}} Section 15.5.21.